shenbo18/MapReduce/Kmeans/README.md

 third component of the document vector is 0.5.)
 3. c1.txt contains k initial cluster centroids.
 These centroids were chosen by selecting k = 10 random points from the input data.
 4. c2.txt contains initial cluster centroids which are as far apart as possible.
-(You can do this by choosing 1st centroid c1 randomly, and then finding the point c2 that is farthest from c1, then selecting c3 which is farthest from c1 and c2, and so on).
+(We can do this by choosing 1st centroid c1 randomly, and then finding the point c2 that is farthest from c1, then selecting c3 which is farthest from c1 and c2, and so on).
 Use Euclidean distance (ie, the L2 norm) as the distance measure.
 Set number of iterations